 - Driving Under the Influence (DUI)

 - Hit and Run

-- Negligent manslaughter involving a motor vehicle
+- Negligent Manslaughter involving a motor vehicle accident

 As part of the selection standards for appointment to the Town of Prosper Fire Department, you will be required to pass a Physical Ability Test provided you have met all prior requirements.
 The date and time of the test will be announced in advance.
 The following information is provided for your assistance.